natarajan-chidambaram/BESSER-Agentic-Framework/docs/source/your_first_agent.rst

 .. note::

-    Optionally, you can set the logging system to display log messages at the INFO level or higher.
-By doing this, you will see all the agent actions through the terminal, which can help you understand the agent behaviour.
+    Optionally, you can configure the logging system to display log messages at specific levels (INFO, WARNING...).
+    By default, the logger is at INFO level, which displays all the agent actions through the terminal.
+This level can help you understand the agent behaviour.

     .. code:: python

         import logging
-        logging.basicConfig(level=logging.INFO, format='{levelname} - {asctime}: {message}', style='{')
+        from besser.agent.exceptions.logger import logger
+        logger.setLevel(logging.WARNING)

 Create the agent